 The Clinic works closely with government partners in suburban Cook County and throughout Lake County.
 Illinois State Representative Bob Morgan passed resolution 007 in June declaring October as Domestic Violence Month in Illinois which can be found here.

-The Clinic will speak at upcoming public board and trustee meetings at the Village of Deerfield, the Village of Glencoe, the City of Highland Park, the Village of Barrington, Barrington Township, the Village of Deer Park, the Village of Barrington Hills, Village of South Barrington, and the Village of Skokie.
-Other municipalities partnering with the Clinic include the Village of Buffalo Grove, the City of Highwood, the Village of Northbrook, the Village of Palatine, and the Village of Winnetka.
+The Clinic will speak at upcoming public board and trustee meetings at the Village of Deerfield, the Village of Glencoe, the City of Highland Park, the Village of Barrington, Barrington Township, the Village of Deer Park, the Village of Barrington Hills, the Village of South Barrington, and the Village of Skokie.
+Other municipalities partnering with the Clinic include the Village of Buffalo Grove, the City of Highwood, the Village of Glenview, the Village of Northbrook, the Village of Palatine, and the Village of Winnetka.

 PACE Bus Advertising Campaign